 Work Accident Claims Advice

 If you have sustained an injury in an accident at work that was not your fault, you could be eligible to make a personal injury compensation claim.
-Our solicitors have helped thousands of people just like you claim compensation for all types of work accidents and across all industries.
-So whether you work in retail, in an office environment, on a building site or work for the NHS, our solicitors are here to help.
+We work in partnership with solicitors that have helped thousands of people just like you claim compensation for all types of work accidents and across all industries.
+So whether you work in retail, in an office environment, on a building site or work for the NHS, contact a solicitor to find out if you have a valid claim.

 Making a work accident claim against your employer is a big decision, and can feel daunting.
 But it is important to remember that the law is on your side, and if your injury was caused by your employer’s negligence, you have every right to be compensated.

 And you are certainly not alone, as 621,000 people sustained an injury at work in 2015/16 according to Health and Safety Executive (HSE) statistics.
 Around 25% of these accidents resulted in the injured worker being absent from work for 7 days or more.

-If you are one of the unfortunate people that have been injured in the course of your employment, and you would like to find out if you have a valid claim, contact our team of solicitors for a free consultation.
+If you are one of the unfortunate people that have been injured in the course of your employment, and you would like to find out if you have a valid claim, call 0800 678 1410 or request a callback for a free consultation.

 |100% No Win No Fee||Free Case Assessment|